HealthCatalyst/Fabric.Identity.Samples/Fabric.Identity.Samples.MvcCore/README.md

 ﻿# Fabric Identity & Authorization Setup
-You will need to set up a client in your local instance of Fabric.Identity and Fabric.Authorization.
+To run the ASP.NET Core MVC sample, you will need to set up a client in your local instances of Fabric.Identity and Fabric.Authorization.

 ## Fabric.Identity Client